AI for hyper personalization: 4 steps to upgrade your customer journey

 While AI-powered chatbots simplify the search process, customers still need to be convinced to click “buy now”.
 Before making the purchase, they would compare the price against competitors and read 10 pages of product reviews to make sure other buyers were satisfied.
 But the central question remains the same: would this product fit their needs?

-AI digital twin technology enhances the customer journey by allowing customers to test products before making a purchase.
+AI digital twin technology adds a hyper personalization layer by allowing customers to test products before making a purchase.
 Two of the most impactful applications of this technology—remote try-on experiences and AI-led analysis—reduce purchase hesitation and minimize returns.

 baracoda logo